FVargas4/SC2Agent/README.md

 # SCII: Agents clash

 Second Hand-in: Use the library pySC2 to make two agents battle each other.
-For the time being there are two agents, [terran agent](terran.md) (which was Hand-in I) and a [protoss agent](protoss.md) (part of Hand-in II).
+Currently I've built two agents, a [terran agent](terran.md) (which was Hand-in I) and a [protoss agent](protoss.md) (part of Hand-in II).
 ### How to use it:

 Use the following command to see the two agents mentioned above battle: